 The site today

 Today there’s not much that remains of Segedunum, thanks to a large estate of Victorian terrace houses built directly on top of it in 1884.
-The estate was eventually knocked down in the 1970s, and the current remains and accompanying museum opened to the pubic in the late 1990s.
+The estate was eventually knocked down in the 1970s, and the current remains and accompanying museum opened to the public in the late 1990s.

 The museum itself provides a great viewing platform for those interested in getting a birds-eye view of the site.
 The galleries however are strongly focused on children, and those wanting an in-depth overview of the site may be disappointed.
 That being said, we highly recommend visiting the museum if only for the fabulous food canteen on the first floor – you can get a full roast dinner for a fiver!!